Good morning Chief...

 Cocoa Production in Indonesia and the Momentum of Rising World Prices

-The positive momentum for Indonesia's cocoa industry is getting stronger with the increase in chocolate prices in the world market.
-Quoting Tradingeconomics, although still lower than at the beginning of the year, cocoa prices at the close of trading on Monday (21/7/2025) reached USD 7,909 per ton, in an upward trend of 8.84 percent compared to Thursday (17/7/2025) which was at the level of USD 7,266 per ton.
+The positive momentum for the Indonesian cocoa industry is strengthening with the increase in chocolate prices in the world market.
+Citing Tradingeconomics, although still lower than at the beginning of the year, cocoa prices at the close of trading on Monday (21/7/2025) reached USD 7,909 per ton, in an upward trend of 8.84 percent compared to Thursday (17/7/2025) which was at the level of USD 7,266 per ton.

-"The world price of chocolate is very high and many expect chocolate from us and we also have to immediately start new seedlings, new rejuvenation," said President Prabowo Subianto in Solo (20/7/2025).
+"World chocolate prices are very high and many are expecting chocolate from us, and we must also immediately start new breeding and rejuvenation, which we will do soon," said President Prabowo Subianto in Solo (20/7/2025).

 Read the full story here.

 Ease of doing business and investment will encourage the fiscal independence of a region.
-Badung Regency, Bali Province, for example, as much as 91 percent of its regional income derived from Regional Original Revenue (PAD) cannot be separated from the contribution of the private sector or business actors in paying local taxes.
+Badung Regency, Bali Province, for example, derives 91 percent of its regional income from Locally-Generated Revenue (PAD), which is inseparable from the contribution of the private sector or business actors in paying regional taxes.

-With the largest revenue from PAD, Badung Regency is the most fiscally independent of all regencies in Indonesia.
-In 2024, the realization of Badung Regency government revenue reached Rp 8.8 trillion.
-A total of Rp 7.5 trillion comes from PAD (85 percent).
+With the largest income from PAD, Badung Regency is the most fiscally independent regency of all regencies in Indonesia.
+In 2024, the realization of the Badung Regency government's revenue reached IDR 8.8 trillion.
+A total of IDR 7.5 trillion came from PAD (85 percent).

-For 2025, the Badung Regency Government is targeting revenue to increase to Rp 10.6 trillion.
-A total of Rp 9.7 trillion (91 percent) is targeted from PAD.
-Revenue from central government transfer funds is only Rp 899.8 billion or 8.4 percent.
-It can be said that the dependence of this region on transfer funds from the center is relatively low.
+For 2025, the Badung Regency Government is targeting an increase in revenue to IDR 10.6 trillion.
+A total of IDR 9.7 trillion (91 percent) is targeted from PAD.
+Revenue sourced from central government transfer funds is only IDR 899.8 billion or 8.4 percent.
+It can be said that the region's dependence on transfer funds from the central government is relatively low.

 Read the full story here.

-Food and Hospitality Indonesia 2025: Food & Hospitality Indonesia (FHI) is the leading international trade show for the hospitality, food and beverage industry in Indonesia.
-FHI is held on July 22 - July 25, 2025 at the Jakarta International Expo (JIExpo) Kemayoran, Jakarta.
+Food and Hospitality Indonesia 2025: Food & Hospitality Indonesia (FHI) is the leading international trade exhibition for the hospitality, food, and beverage industry in Indonesia.
+FHI will be held on July 22 - July 25, 2025 at the Jakarta International Expo (JIExpo) Kemayoran, Jakarta.

-Indonesia Re Internal Conference 2025: PT Reasuransi Indonesia Utama (Persero) or Indonesia Re held its annual Indonesia Re International Conference (IIC) 2025 on July 22, 2025.
-With the theme "Empowering Downstream Growth in Financial Sector: Advancing the Insurance Industry through Strategic Collaboration", Indonesia Re International Conference (IIC) 2025 highlighted the importance of the insurance sector, especially reinsurance, in downstream strategies and the development and strengthening of the national economy through cross-sector synergies.
-The speakers included Re Indonesia President Director Benny Waworuntu, Chairman of Commission XI of the House of Representatives Muhammad Misbakhun, Deputy Minister of Finance Thomas Djiwandono, and CEO of Danantara Asset Management Donny Oskaria.
+Indonesia Re Internal Conference 2025: PT Reasuransi Indonesia Utama (Persero) or Indonesia Re is holding its annual Indonesia Re International Conference (IIC) 2025 on July 22, 2025.
+With the theme "Empowering Downstream Growth in Financial Sector: Advancing the Insurance Industry through Strategic Collaboration", the Indonesia Re International Conference (IIC) 2025 highlights the importance of the insurance sector, especially reinsurance, in the downstreaming strategy and the development and strengthening of the national economy through cross-sector synergy.
+The speakers who will be present include the President Director of Re Indonesia Benny Waworuntu, Chairman of Commission XI DPR Muhammad Misbakhun, Deputy Minister of Finance Thomas Djiwandono, and CEO of Danantara Asset Management Donny Oskaria.

-"Keeping an active mind and a sense of humor is what keeps me going."
+"Keeping an active mind and a sense of humor are important things that keep me going."
 Stephen Hawking (Theoretical physicist)

 Team SUAR